Final report for ENE21-173

 Educational Approach

-Adult Learning Workshop (Summer 2021): To ensure KIs and Tribal staff have the same skill set for training adults, Elizabeth Buck will lead an adult learning webinar.
-KIs and ASPs will share their preferred learning styles.
+Adult Learning Workshop (April 2022): To ensure KIs and Tribal staff have the same skill set for training adults, Elizabeth Buck lead an adult learning webinar.
+KIs and ASPs shared their preferred learning styles, discussed evaluation tools, and considered adapting evaluation and engagement tools for Tribal audiences.

 Milestones